Nandana-Neo/CD_project/README.md

 - `.tar.gz` = Tar archive compressed with `gzip`
 - `.gz` alone is typically for single files, but renaming a `.tar.gz` to `.gz` works the same
 - Use `tar -czvf` to compress a folder and `tar -xzvf` to extract it

-Let me know if you need further clarifications! 🚀